 The French Christmas Traditions in Alsace-Lorraine

-The City of Lights put aside, the North-East of France is the place to be to discover the lights of Christmas, The “lumières de Noël“.
+Putting aside the City of Lights, the northeast of France is the place to be to discover the lights of Christmas, the “lumières de Noël.”

 Strasbourg, Alsace